LoboFantasma/UNM-ECE/README.md

 # UNM-ECE
-Disclaimer: Not all of my work is correct.
-This Github was provided to help students start somewhere - something I struggled most with as a student.
-I hope you can use my work to strengthen your engineering knowledge and skills, while also keeping you motivated and interested.
+Disclaimer: Not all of the work is correct, and not all of it mine.
+Thank you to those who contributed.

+This Github was provided to help students start somewhere - something we struggled most with as students.
+We hope you can use our work to strengthen your engineering knowledge and skills, while also keeping you motivated and interested.

 "In a World where you can be anything, be kind."